-5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because although there is no evidence of a direct loss to clients, the firm's failure to ensure it had proper AML documentation and processes in place, for over seven years, shows a persistent disregard of the firm's regulatory obligations and put it at greater risk of being used to launder money, particularly when acting in conveyancing transactions (which forms a significant proportion of the firm's turnover).
-The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.

-5.3 The SRA considers that the impact of the misconduct was medium (score of four).
-This is because, although there is no evidence of any harm being caused as a result of the firm failing to have adequate PCPs in place, and its failure to consistently risk assess clients and their matters, these requirements go to the heart of effective AML measures.
-Consequently, there is always a potential risk of harm in these circumstances, especially given the fact that over half of the firm's work is in-scope of the MLRs 2017 via the high-risk area of work conveyancing.

-5.4 The nature and impact scores add up to seven.
-This places the penalty in Band "C" as directed by the Guidance.

-5.5 Despite the firm's current compliance, it failed to fully comply with the MLRs 2017 for over seven years, demonstrating a pattern of behaviour which ultimately increased the risks of the firm being used to launder illicit funds.
-The SRA therefore considers a basic penalty towards the higher end of the bracket to be appropriate

-5.6 Based on the information the firm has provided of its annual domestic turnover for the most recent tax year, this results in a basic penalty of $\pm 1,114$ .
+- 23. Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because although there is no evidence of a direct loss to clients, the firm's failure to ensure it had proper AML documentation and processes in place, for circa six years, showed an ongoing failure to comply with the firm's regulatory obligations and put it at greater risk of being used to launder money, particularly when acting in conveyancing transactions (which forms a significant proportion, over half, of this firm's practice and turnover).
+The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals. - 24.
+The SRA considers that the impact of harm of the risk of harm was low (score of two).
+This is because, although there is no evidence of any harm being caused as a result of the firm failing to have adequate PCPs in place and its failure to consistently risk assess clients and their matters, these requirements go to the heart of effective AML measures.
+It is acknowledged that the firm did have PCPs, although not fully compliant, and had a CMRA process but its use was not fully documented across the firm.
+The impact is therefore lower than if the firm had nothing in place at all.
+Consequently, there is always a potential risk of harm in these circumstances, especially given the fact that over half of the firm's work is in-scope of the MLRs 2017. - 25.
+The 'nature' of the conduct and the 'impact of harm or risk of harm' added together give a score of five.
+This places the penalty in Band "B" as directed by the Guidance. - 26.
+Since August 2024, the firm has confirmed that it implemented revised PCPs, a compliant CMRA process and has put in place measures to ensure continuing and future compliance.
+Despite its current compliance the firm failed to fully comply with the MLRs 2017 for over five years, demonstrating a pattern of behaviour which ultimately increased the risks of the firm being used to launder illicit funds.
+The SRA therefore considers a basic penalty in the higher end of the bracket to be appropriate. - 27.
+Based on the information the firm has provided of its annual domestic turnover for the most recent tax year, this results in a basic penalty of £37,200.

-5.7 The SRA considers that the basic penalty should be reduced to $\pm 1,003$ .
-This reduction reflects the mitigation set out in paragraph 4.2 above.

-5.8 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary, and the financial penalty is £1,003.
+- 28. The SRA considers that the basic penalty should be reduced to £25,000, in terms of mitigation discount.
+This reduction reflects the mitigation set out in paragraph 4.2 above. - 29.
+The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary and the financial penalty is £25,000.

-6. Publication
+30. Publication

-6.1 Rule 9.2 of the SRA RDPRs states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication.

-6.2 The SRA considers it appropriate that this agreement is published in the interests of transparency in the regulatory and disciplinary process.
+- 31. Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication. - 32.
+The SRA considers it appropriate that this agreement is published in the interests of transparency in the regulatory and disciplinary process.
 The firm agrees to the publication of this agreement.

-Acting in a way which is inconsistent with this agreement
+33. Acting in a way which is inconsistent with this agreement